Increase the Profitability of Your California Medical Practice Before You Sell

 You have heard the saying that it takes a village to raise a child.
 Well, it takes a team to run a business, and it takes a team to navigate economic storms.
 What does that look like?
 There are a few elements to any recession expert team.

-- You Accountant: A good accountant is about more than just numbers, but how to improve those numbers, handle taxes, and handle other conditions in a recession.
-Having an accountant with recession experience and knowledge is invaluable.
+• Your Accountant: A good accountant is about more than just numbers, but also about how to improve those numbers, handle taxes, and handle other conditions in a recession.
+Having an accountant with experience in recessionary periods and knowledge is invaluable.

-- Your Attorney: The same is true with attorneys.
+• Your Attorney: The same is true with attorneys.
 During times like this, you have certain legal rights and other legal obligations.
-A good attorney can help you work with these delicate issues without finding yourself in legal jeopardy.
+A reasonable attorney can help you work with these delicate issues without finding yourself in legal jeopardy.

-- A Business Broker: The only way to effectively run a medical practice or any business for that matter, is if it is always for sale.
+• A Business Broker: The only way to effectively run a medical practice or any business, for that matter, is if it is always for sale.
 That means regular business valuations, equipment valuations, and accounting audits.
-You can get regular business and equipment valuations from a business broker who can also help you understand the market as it changes.
+You can obtain regular business and equipment valuations from a business broker, who can also help you understand the market as it evolves.

-- A listening ear: This can be nearly anyone, but the Medical Economics study showed that over 67% of physicians are experiencing higher levels of anxiety and stress at this time.
-You need someone you can share those stresses with, brainstorm with, and just an empathetic ear.
+• A listening ear: This can be nearly anyone, but the Medical Economics study showed that over 67% of physicians are experiencing higher levels of anxiety and stress at this time.
+You need someone you can share those stresses with, brainstorm with, and who can just be an empathetic ear.
 This can be a network of other physicians who are experiencing the same things you are.

 A good team can offer you ideas and advice when you need it most during a crisis.

-The key to selling any business is that it be profitable and preferably growing.
+The business has to be profitable and preferably growing.
 That’s what attracts a buyer.
-So should you increase your California medical practice profitability before you sell?
+Should you increase your California medical practice’s profitability before selling?
 Yes, you should.